LeeJoonJie/task-manager/UserGuide.md

 ### 3.1 Add Task

-Add a task.
-You can add the following fields to a task.
+When creating a task, you can add the following information fields.

 Field       | Requirement      | Description
 ------------|------------------|-----------------------